 Machine learning in banking case studies

-Thanks in part to research conducted by Tech Emergence, we were able to curate some helpful machine learning in banking use cases.
+Based on research conducted by Tech Emergence, below are illustrative machine learning in banking use cases.

 “One of the objectives of BNY Mellon’s bot strategy is to help the organization “get rid of the mind numbing tasks” so that employees could focus on different activities.” – Doug Shulman, EVP, BNY Mellon